Discover why research is a crucial tool for both planning and running your campaign.

 Here are some more ways research benefits your campaign:

-- Provides information to convince targets to decide in your favour
+- Provides facts to help convince targets to decide in your favour

 - Enables you to ask the right questions and understand the answers